MooersLab/writingLogTemplate/README.md

 - Upload the files into your current writing project.
 - Open the writing log file to edit it and compile it on the fly.
 - Compile times are lightning fast.
-- You can confgure Overleaf to use its defualt, vim, or emacs key bindings.
+- You can configure Overleaf to use its defualt, Vim, or Emacs key bindings.

 ## Usage in Emacs

-Emacs has the latex-mode built into the main distribution.
+Emacs has the `latex-mode` built into the main distribution.
-You can install the AUCTeX package on top of it.
+You can install the `AUCTeX` package on top of it.
 Compile times are several seconds on a 2018 MacBook Pro with 32 GB of RAM.

-- `git clone https://github.com/MooersLab/writingLogTemplateInOrg` into the folder containing your current writing project.
+- `git clone https://github.com/MooersLab/writingLogTemplate` into the folder containing your current writing project.
 - Start Emacs, perhaps using the [latex-emacs](https://github.com/MooersLab/latex-emacs) profile.
-- Load the writingLogTemplate.org file into Emacs via `C-x C-f`.
+- Load the writingLogTemplate.tex file into Emacs via `C-x C-f`.
-- Essential keybindings for editing this file in in org-mode:
+- Essential keybindings for editing this file include:
   + `C-g` to abort current command.
   + `C-x C-c` to quit Emacs
   + `C-x C-s` to save the current document.
+  + `C-x C-w` to write the current document to a new file name.
   + `C-x u` to undo the last change.
   + `M-UP` or `M-DOWN` to shift lines up and down.
 UP and Down are the arrow keys.
-  + `C-c =` to create a navigable table of content at the top of the tex file.
+  + `C-c =` to create a navigable table of contents at the top of the tex file.
   + `C-c C-a` to export to pdflatex, bibtex, make index, and open the resulting PDF in default PDF viewer.

 For more keybindings, see the README.md file of the repository for the [latex-emacs](https://github.com/MooersLab/latex-emacs) profile.